CN Bala Subdivision: History

-By the late 1950s, the bulk of CN's local passenger services for the two lines ran along the Newmarket Subdivision, while the Bala Subdivision was used for transcontinental services such as the Continental and Super Continental, with mostly express operations until Washago; at the time, the Super Continental had a scheduled travel time from Toronto to Parry Sound of 4 hours and 3 minutes.
+By the late 1950s, the bulk of CN's regional passenger services for the two lines ran along the Newmarket Subdivision, while the Bala Subdivision was used for transcontinental services such as the Continental and Super Continental, with mostly express operations until Washago; at the time, the Super Continental had a scheduled travel time from Toronto to Parry Sound of 4 hours and 3 minutes.
 This would soon change, however, as CN's operations around Toronto were significantly reorganized in the 1960s.
-CN had made far-reaching plans to relocate much of its freight operations to the north end of Toronto, centred on a new freight yard which would become known as the MacMillan Yard, and to abandon the hundred-year-old waterfront yard in the downtown Toronto Railway Lands, freeing that land up for redevelopment.
+CN had made far-reaching plans to relocate much of its freight operations to the north end of Toronto, centred on a new freight yard the MacMillan Yard, and to abandon the century-old waterfront yard in the downtown Railway Lands, freeing that land up for redevelopment.
 This would be accomplished with a new east–west line, the CN York Subdivision, which would intersect with the Bala Subdivision just south of Richmond Hill at Doncaster Junction.
 Both were completed in 1965.
 Centralized traffic control (CTC) had been installed along the line from Don to Richmond Hill in the previous year.
 By 1966, passenger services were being entirely routed through the Newmarket Subdivision south of Washago, including the Super Continental, which had a scheduled travel time from Toronto to Parry Sound of 4 hours and 5 minutes.

 A GO Transit Richmond Hill line was initially proposed in 1969, but the proposal was scrapped in 1970 in favour of a bus service.
 The Richmond Hill line would ultimately only begin service in 1978, almost a decade after it was proposed.
 Around this time, CN divested itself of its passenger services, which were handed over to a new Crown corporation, Via Rail, whose services continued to follow the Newmarket Subdivision rather than the Bala Subdivision south of Washago.
 Even with the resumption of passenger services along the southern part of the line with the GO Richmond Hill line, the line "suffered from neglect," and services and ridership were slow to grow.

-From August to October 1996, GO Transit equipment was used for a "Casino Rama Express" train along the line to provide a direct transit connection between downtown Toronto and Casino Rama.
+From August to October 1996, a special "Casino Rama Express" train ran along the line to provide a direct rail connection between downtown Toronto and Casino Rama.
 The service operated daily, leaving northbound from Toronto in the morning after southbound commuter trains had been cleared from the line, and returning to Union Station in the evening or sometimes late at night.
-Paid for by the casino, it was operated by CN crews and used GO Transit vehicles.
-Despite its name, trains made all local stops at commuter stations along the line and continued on to Washago, where they doubled back southbound onto the Newmarket Subdivision before reaching an ultimate terminus at a station near the casino.
+Paid for by the casino, it used GO Transit trainsets and was operated by CN crews.
+Despite its name, trains made stops at all GO Transit commuter stations along the line and continued on to Washago, where they doubled back southbound onto the Newmarket Subdivision before reaching a purpose-built station near the casino.
 Despite marketing efforts, the service was not heavily utilized, and its final run occurred on 2 October 1996.